FAQ's

 ev.energy charging events are triggered when there is little to no carbon on the electric grid.
 When this happens, a push notification is sent to your mobile device notifying you to plug-in your vehicle so it can automatically charge during the specified event time.

-- ev.energy enrollment incentive
+- ev.energy enrollment incentive ($20 in PG&E, $50 in SCE service territory)

 - PG&E Hourly Flex Pricing enrollment offer, provided by ev.energy